Friday, June 14, 2019

 Honorable Mention

-Joe Baker, Nigel Winterburn, Michael Thomas, Kenny Sansom, Peter Simpson, Steve Williams, George Eastham, Malcolm Macdonald, Theo Walcott, Cliff Holton, Jack Lambert, Viv Anderson, David Platt, Andy Ducat, George Eastham, Tony Woodcock, Graham Rix, Paul Davis, Alan Sunderland, Joe Hulme.
+Frank Moss, John Lukic, George Swindin, Aaron Ramsdale, Percy Sands, Peter Simpson, Herbie Roberts, Bob McNab, Sammy Nelson, Kenny Sansom, Nigel Winterburn, Ben White, Viv Anderson, Tom Parker, Steve Williams, Joe Hulme, Graham Rix, Bukayo Saka, Joe Baker, Michael Thomas, George Eastham, Malcolm Macdonald, Theo Walcott, Cliff Holton, Jack Lambert, David Platt, Andy Ducat, George Eastham, Tony Woodcock, Paul Davis, Alan Sunderland, Andy Ducat.

 Squad Explanation,

--- Arsenal went undefeated in the Preimership in the 2003-2004 season.
+-- Arsenal went undefeated in the Premiership in the 2003-2004 season.
 The team was known as "Invincibles".
 I only selected three players from that team: Sol Campbell, Ray Parlour and Martin Keown.

 -- I also created this blog team Arsenal All-Time Team Under Arsene Wenger.
 Only 7 English players (David Seaman, Tony Adams, Lee Dixon, Sol Campbell, Ashley Cole, Ray Parlour and Nigel Winterburn) made the team.
 Except Parlour, all of them are defensive players.